 Every writer’s life and goals are different, so I create custom packages that account for the fluid nature of this work.

 For these individualized packages, my fees vary based how much time I expect to spend working with you.
-I look at how much time I will spend meeting with you, preparing for our meetings, and reading/responding to your writing.

 Making a commitment